 Article 15 of the Universal Declaration of Human Rights states that “Everyone has the right to a nationality,” and “No one shall be arbitrarily deprived of his nationality nor denied the right to change his nationality.”
 (They’re a bit late in switching to gender-neutral pronouns!)

-A citizen is typically either born in the country, born to citizens of the country while abroad, married to a citizen of the country, or becomes a citizen through the naturalization process.
-A citizen is a complete member of the nation, able to vote and hold elected office.
+A citizen is typically either born in the country, born to citizens of the country while abroad, married to a citizen of the country, or becomes so through a naturalization process.
+They are a complete member of the nation, able to vote and hold elected office.

 For example, American Samoa is an unincorporated territory of the United States, and its people are considered US nationals.
 American Samoans may not vote in US presidential elections or hold elected office in the US.
 However, they are entitled to free and unrestricted entry into the United States.